-Bus Accident Lawyer in Springfield, Il
+Bus Accident Lawyers in Springfield, IL

-The driver of the bus could be responsible for the accident due to driver distraction, impairment, inexperience, speed, carelessness, or recklessness.
+There are many common causes of a bus accidents in Illinois.
+These include causes that are also not as obvious, such as mechanical errors or roadway maintenance mistakes.
+However, it is most likely that the driver of the bus could be responsible for the accident due to driver distraction, impairment, inexperience, speed, carelessness, or recklessness.

-- There was an incorrect weight distribution in the bus that affected its overall stability.
+- There was an incorrect weight distribution in the bus that affected its overall stability

-- Poor bus maintenance or defective parts caused the accident.
+- Poor bus maintenance or defective parts caused the accident

-- The bus company hired an inexperienced driver or failed to perform a thorough background check.
+- The bus company hired an inexperienced driver or failed to perform a thorough background check

-- Passenger protection was lacking on the bus.
+- Passenger protection was lacking on the bus

 The injuries sustained in a bus accident will depend on many different factors, particularly speed and where the bus was impacted in the collision.
 Generally speaking, orthopedic injuries are the primary injuries caused by bussing accidents.
 Persons often sustain muscular, ligamental, or osseous damage that requires orthopedic care following a bussing accident.